bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 that the majority of your userland will end up in a new, Bedrock Linux-specific directory at `/bedrock/strata/`.
-You could make `/bedrock/strata` its own partition, or perhaps make one for each ~{stratum~} that ends up in that directory.
+You could make `/bedrock/strata` its own partition, or perhaps make one for each ~{stratum~} that ends up in that directory.  `/bedrock/sbin/brn` needs to be on the root partition so the bootloader can find it, and thus you should not create another partition just for `/bedrock` or `/bedrock/sbin`.
 If you aren't sure what to do here, one big partition for the root directory and a swap partition about 2.5 times your RAM size should be fine.

 Set up a bootloader.
 Instructions for setting up syslinux are provided [here](syslinux.html).
 If you prefer something else, e.g. GRUB2, you'll have